|To see how the Airport works, the Wilkes-Barre/Scranton International Airport offers tours of the facility.

 - Public Safety and Security and the roles these areas perform

 - Airline Ticket Counters and the role of an airline Customer Service Representative

-- A visit to our Fixed Base Operator (FBO) to observe airplanes taking off and landing, as well as viewing a non-commercial airplane
+- A visit to our Fixed Base Operator (FBO) to observe airplanes taking off and landing, as well as viewing

 - A visit to Geisinger LifeFlight and the roles they play in saving lives on a daily basis